swan-io/react-native-browser/README.md

 });
 ```

+> [!IMPORTANT]
+> On Android, the Chrome app must be opened at least once for this to work — a step often overlooked when using emulators in development.

 ## Handle deeplinks

 In order to receive deeplink on browser close event, you have to setup them first.
 We **highly** recommand defining a custom schema + url for this specific task.
 For example, `com.company.myapp://close`.